MehranZdi/naive_bayes_spam_detection/README.md

    - Compute the confusion matrix, classification report, and F1 score.

 5. **Custom Prediction**:
-   - A function to test the model with new word count inputs.
+   - A function to test the model with new custom emails.

 ## Key Metrics
 - **Confusion Matrix**: Evaluates the classification performance.